Skip navigation

 Dr Lucy Whalley

-My research uses computational chemistry, solid state physics and high-perforance computing to investigate why particular materials can efficiently generate energy from sunlight (solar cells), or repeatedly store and release energy (rechargeable batteries).
-I am a Vice-Chancellor’s Fellow at Northumbria University, and was previously a PhD student and post-doc in the Materials Design Group at Imperial College London.
+My research uses solid state physics, quantum chemistry and high-perforance computing to investigate why particular materials can efficiently generate energy from sunlight (solar cells), or repeatedly store and release energy (rechargeable batteries).
+I am an Associate Professor at Northumbria University and a Fellow of the Software Sustainability Institute.
+I was previously a PhD student and post-doc in the Materials Design Group at Imperial College London, where I was awarded the Thomas Young Centre at Imperial award for my thesis "Defects and distortions in hybrid halide perovskites".

 Lucy Whalley

-My research interests is centred around materials used for renewable energy generation (e.g. solar cells) and storage (e.g. reusable batteries).
-I use Density Functional Theory (DFT) to predict the properties of these materials and link the macroscopic observables (such as open circuit voltage or thermodynamic stability) with microscopic processes (such as electron capture or electron-phonon coupling).
+My research interests are centred around materials used for renewable energy generation (e.g. solar cells) and storage (e.g. reusable batteries).
+I use atomistic simulations techniques to predict the properties of materials and link the macroscopic observables (such as open circuit voltage or thermodynamic stability) with microscopic processes (such as electron capture or electron-phonon coupling).
+Our atomic scale models can be used to rationalise existing experimental observations, or guide future investigations.
+For example, it can explain why heat travels slowly through some materials or predict new materials for high-performance solar cells.

 • Please visit the Pure Research Information Portal for further information